Bellesguard: Exterior

-Casa Figueres is constructed mainly of stone and brick.
+Casa Figueras is constructed mainly of stone and brick.
 The general structure measures a square base of 15 × 15 m and is 19.5 m high, with an area of 900 m.
 The exterior façade is more neogothic, as Gaudí intended to pay tribute to the original medieval castle that once stood at the site.
 As is such, Gaudí used more straight lines, seldom seen in his usual work, which is especially apparent in the parapets and surface of the walls.
 The iconic tower, Torre Bellesguard, juts out from a corner of a base, adding to the vertical alignment of the structure created by the straight, vertical lines in his design.
 Torre Bellesguard is perhaps what the building is most recognized for, displaying Gaudí's typical cross of four arms decorated with red and yellow mosaics to mimic the Catalan flag.
 At the base of the cross one can also see what appears to be a crown wrapped around the circumference, likely Gaudi's symbolic acknowledgment of the site's significance to the crown of Aragon.
 At the entrance of the house, one can find an inscription that reads, “Maria Purrisima sens pecat fou concebuda,” meaning “Purest Maria, conceived without sin.”
 Above the entrance door is a stunning stained glass window in the form of the 8-pointed star of Venus.

 Interior

-Casa Figueres consists of a ground floor, a main floor, a basement, and an attic.
+Casa Figueras consists of a ground floor, a main floor, a basement, and an attic.
 The interior of the home is different from the more gothic exterior, and instead demonstrates Gaudí's modernist style.
 Gaudí employed unusual placement of many windows to make use of natural light, aided by the white plastered walls, in keeping with his theme of integrating his structures with natural surroundings.
 The light in the entrance hall is heightened by the coloured glass of the window and the use of iron detailing.
 Many of the ceilings use a structure of superimposed layers of bricks, also known as the Catalan arc.
 From the inside, a support mechanism can be seen, resembling an iron spider-web that is used to support the tower's pinnacle.
 Also only visible from the inside is the dragon Gaudí designed on the terrace as part of the tower base.
 The slate detailing of the roof illustrate the dragon's tails, with elevated areas to create the illusion of nostrils, while two windows on either side of the dragon's "profile" create the eyes.